Data Privacy and Protection in the US

 We also have data protection experts in virtually all of our other offices, including Russia, the Middle East and the Asia Pacific region.
 We are adept at providing multinational clients with advice on establishing regulatory compliance programs and data breach response plans that address the differing and sometimes conflicting requirements of the jurisdictions in which they operate.

-Our global Cybersecurity team works across borders and practice specialties to deliver comprehensive and strategic advice and counsel on cybersecurity.
+Our global Data Privacy & Cybersecurity team works across borders and practice specialties to deliver comprehensive and strategic advice and counsel on cybersecurity.
 We address cybersecurity and privacy issues, cyber theft and data breach prevention, as well as the liability stemming from data breaches and post-breach forensics.

 The Emerging Role of Regulators and Cybersecurity